 On March 11, 2020, the World Health Organization designated COVID-19 as a global pandemic.
-Various policies and initiatives have been implemented to reduce the transmission of COVID-19, including travel bans and restrictions, the postponement of nonessential medical surgeries, the limiting of access to medical facilities in certain areas, the promotion of social distancing and the adoption of remote working policies.
+Various policies and initiatives have been implemented to reduce the transmission of COVID-19, including travel bans and restrictions, the postponement of non-essential medical surgeries, the limiting of access to medical facilities in certain areas, the promotion of social distancing and the adoption of remote working policies.
 Local, state and national governments continue to emphasize the importance of essential medical personnel and we remain open to meet the needs of our communities.
 Employee and patient safety is our first priority, and as a result, we put preparedness plans in place for our employees, especially our clinical personnel, and modified our clinical protocols to limit unnecessary patient encounters in order to ensure the safety of our employees as well as the safety of our patients.

-These measures do not appear to be negatively impacting our patient attrition rate at this time, but we cannot assure you that future governmental policies and initiatives will not significantly disrupt our operations or adversely affect our ability to provide services to our patients in the future.
+These measures have not had a material adverse impact on our consolidated operating results for the three months ended June 30, 2021, but we have experienced curtailment of revenue growth in certain of our product categories due to the disruption in our access to physician and facility referral sources.
+This curtailment was slightly offset by revenue related to COVID-19 response sales and services.
+We cannot assure you that future governmental policies and initiatives will not significantly disrupt our operations or adversely affect our ability to provide services to our patients in the future.
 In addition, our current ability to assess potential patients in hospitals varies by hospital and city, but overall our business of setting up new patients in the home is continuing although at lower levels than in recent periods.